matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

 ## Upgradable examples

-The following examples will use the BoxV2 contract as a new implementation for the Box proxy.
+The following examples use the `BoxV2` contract as a new implementation for the `Box` proxy.

 ```typescript
 // SPDX-License-Identifier: MIT